KubernetesKubernetes

 The above configuration enables a standalone pod for each Kestra component (webserver, executor, indexer, etc.) and disables the combined, standalone pod.
 This offers more scalable, granular resource allocation of each component depending on workflow demand and how intensely each component is utilized.

-To confirm these changes and re-deploy, save the values.yml and upgrade your Helm Charts with the same commands as before:
+To confirm these changes and re-deploy, save the values.yaml and upgrade your Helm charts with the same commands as before:

 bash